codidharma/portfolio/README.md

-# portfolio
+# codidharma.github.io
-This repository contains code for my portfolio
+This the repository that contains the code for the blog